CoderSayan-git/Cook-o/README.md

 # Recipe Generator App 🍳

-A modern, full-stack recipe generator application powered by Google's Gemini AI.
+A modern, full-stack recipe generator application powered by advanced AI.
 Built with React + Vite for the frontend and Node.js + Express for the backend.

 ## ✨ Features